-And to him (ULT)
+And to the one

 Alternate translation: "Now to God, who"

-to do exceedingly abundantly...that we ask or think (ULT)
+to do exceedingly abundantly & that we ask or think

 Alternate translation: "to do much more than all that we ask or think" or "to do things that are much greater than anything that we ask him for or think about"

-ULT

-20 And to him who is able to do exceedingly abundantly above all that we ask or think, according to the power that is working in us,

-to him {be} the glory in the church (ULT)
+to him {be} the glory in the church

 The word glory is an abstract noun.
 Alternate translation: "may God's people glorify him" or "may God's people praise him for how great he is" See the UST.
-(See: Abstract Nouns)
+(See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172))

-ULT

-21 to him {be} the glory in the church and in Christ Jesus to all generations forever {and} ever.
-Amen.

 Ephesians 4

 Ephesians 4 General Notes

 Structure and formatting

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
 The ULT does this with verse 8, which is quoted from the Old Testament.

 Ephesians 3:21 :: Ephesians 4

 Special concepts in this chapter

 Spiritual gifts

 Spiritual gifts are specific supernatural abilities that the Holy Spirit gives to Christians after they come to believe in Jesus.
 These spiritual gifts were foundational to developing the church.
 Paul lists here only some of the spiritual gifts.
-(See: faith)
+(See: faith (p.248))

 Unity

 Paul considers it very important that the church is united.
 This is a major theme of this chapter.

 Other possible translation difficulties in this chapter

 Old man and new man

 The term "old man" probably refers to the sinful nature with which a person is born.
 The "new man" is the new nature or new life that God gives a person after they come to believe in Christ.

 Connecting Statement: